demisto/content/Integrations/Cherwell/Cherwell_description.md

-"Integration with Cherwell Service Management.
+Integration with Cherwell Service Management.
 You can create, read update, and delete business objects, together with attachments and relations operations.

 In order to create, query, get, update, delete, and link business objects, we recommend duplicating Cherwell example